RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: ['cientifically proven that reading to children, even from a very young age, is highly beneficial for their language development, comprehension, and overall brain development.']

 [rougeL]:
+[Complete Right]
-Total: clean 3, mistake 0, hint 1
+Total: 4, clean 3, mistake 0, hint 1

 clean: 1.0	, mistake: 0.09, 	 hint: 0.23
 	The first few years of a child's life are crucial for their development, laying the foundation for cognitive, social, and emotional growth.